-- submit both your application form and signed Plan of Study to the GRS (firstname.lastname@example.org).
+- submit both your application form and signed Plan of Study to GRS (firstname.lastname@example.org).

-- submit an unofficial transcript from all institutions attended to the GRS (email@example.com).
+- submit an unofficial transcript from all institutions attended to GRS (email@example.com).

 - request that two faculty members submit a recommendation form to firstname.lastname@example.org.

-The Graduate School of Arts & Sciences will make an admissions decision upon receiving a recommendation from the department, and send an official letter of notification at that time.
+The Graduate School of Arts & Sciences will make an admissions decision upon receiving a recommendation from the Archaeology, and send an official letter of notification at that time.

-During the fall registration period of the student’s senior year, the student should meet with the department’s Director of Graduate Studies in order to make an appropriate selection of courses for the fifth (full MA) year of study.
+During the fall registration period of the student’s senior year, the student should meet with the Archaeology Director of Graduate Studies in order to make an appropriate selection of courses for the fifth (MA) year of study.
 Note that in order to enter the fifth (MA) year, a student must have completed the twelve courses that comprise the requirements for the BA in Archaeology.

 Advisory Committee and Program of Study

-At the beginning of the 7th semester of academic year enrollment (typically the fall semester of senior year) the student must form an advisory committee comprising two members of the graduate faculty of Archaeology, and submit their names to the Director of Graduate Studies.
+At the beginning of the 7th semester of academic year enrollment (typically the fall semester of senior year) the student must form an Advisory Committee comprising two members of the graduate faculty of Archaeology, and submit their names to the Director of Graduate Studies.
 One of these members should be named as the student’s advisor of record.
-The student is responsible for working with his/her advisory committee to finalize a full program of study, including demonstration of foreign language proficiency, as well as outline a Master’s project.
+The student is responsible for working with their Advisory Committee to finalize a full program of study, including demonstration of foreign language proficiency, as well as outline a Master’s project.
 The final Program of Study and proposed Master’s project must be submitted by the end of the student’s 7th semester for review by the Graduate Studies Committee.
 Once approved, it will be entered in the student’s file.
-The Program of Study and proposed Master’s project may be changed subject to approval of the student’s advisory committee and the Director of Graduate Studies.
+The Program of Study and proposed Master’s project may be changed subject to approval of the student’s Advisory Committee and the Director of Graduate Studies.
 All such modifications must be finalized in writing.

 In planning their program of study, students and their advisors should be attentive to upcoming faculty leaves and to projected course-scheduling (e.g., noting that not all survey courses, in particular, are offered every year).
 Students are responsible for maintaining regular contact and communication with their advisors.
 Faculty review and evaluate graduate student progress at the end of both the fall and spring semesters.
 Continuation in the program is contingent upon a student’s satisfactory progress.